 There are two breweries in the branch area: Kelburn Brewing Co based in Barrhead and Jaw Brewing who are located in Hillington.

-Tayside branch covers Dundee, Angus, and all of Perthshire & Kinross-shire.
-We have over 200 members, about 25 being active… enough to enable interesting bus-trips to be arranged from time to time, visiting some of the 120+ real ale establishments in the region.
-We hold monthly meetings, and produce the magazine Tay Ale twice a year.
-There are currently 5 breweries in the area.
+Tayside branch covers Dundee, Angus, and all of Perthshire & Kinross-shire – an area of approx 3,000 sq. miles.
+We have over 250 members, about 15 to 20 being active… enough to enable interesting bus-trips to be arranged from time to time, visiting some of the 110+ real ale establishments in the region.
+We hold monthly meetings, and produce the magazine Hooked on Ale twice a year.
+There are currently 15 breweries in the area, from small Craft Breweries like Abernyte Brewery right up to Innis & Gunn / Inveralmond.